 Congratulations to Roberta Beary.
 The Haiku Foundation appointed her to its newly created position of Roving Ambassador.
 She will travel the world in 2017 to engage with haiku cultures on three continents, give readings and presentations, and spread the word about the Foundation's programs.
-Contact her through her website to schedule an appearance, and follow her on Twitter for news of her travels.
+Contact her to schedule an appearance, and follow her on Twitter for news of her travels.

 Congratulations to Madeleine McDonald.
 Her poem "In Egypt", about the loss of her husband, was Commended in the 2016 Carers UK Creative Writing Competition and published in the anthology I Belong Here.
 The most recent deadline for this free poetry and fiction contest was July 31, with prizes of gift cards worth 150 pounds.
-Visit her website to learn about her historical novels and romances.

 Congratulations to Rick Lupert.
 The Poetry Kit, a British writers' resource site, presented him with the 2017 Ted Slade Award for Service to Poetry.
 Lupert's website Poetry Super Highway celebrates its 20th anniversary this year.
 Poetry Kit founder Jim Bennett cited PSH's "Great Poetry Exchange, where poets send their books to each other...E-Book Free For All where for 24 hours poetry e-books, usually specially produced for the project, are available to download to everyone...Prompt-a-Day for National Poetry Month and the huge links directory to resources on the internet.
 Poetry Super Highway is now a major international resource that adds to the landscape of poetry."